jtrieb1/nnm/README.md

 Shopify SDKs, but I really wanted to write a web server in Rust and didn't mind rolling my own Shopify interface.

 # Infrastructure
 Currently, the website is hosted on AWS using a handful of ECS instances.
+The website hosts its content on S3, and there are a few DynamoDB tables responsible for holding issue-related data and news.

 # Visit
 You can visit the website at [nonothing.online](https://nonothing.online).